backand/docs/source/includes/_backand_features.md

 * During Create: Create Backand Register User

-This action implements the other side of the relationship - after creating an instance in your custom 'users' object, this code creates the corresponding entry in Backand's internal users object.
-If have named your custom user object anything other than 'users', you can add the above action into that object manually to achieve the same functionality.
-You will need to adjust the backandUser object creation to use the columns in your specific object, as the userInput object may have a different structure than that assumed above.
+This action implements the other side of the relationship - after creating an instance in your custom `users` object, this code creates the corresponding entry in Backand's internal users object.
+If have named your custom user object anything other than `users`, you can add the above action into that object manually to achieve the same functionality.
+You may also need to adjust the general `Create My App User` action to use the columns in your specific object structure, as the `userInput` object may have a different structure than that assumed by the default action.

 ### Roles & Security Templates
 Each user has a role.
-When you created your app, you were automatically assigned with an 'Admin' role.
-The 'Admin' role is a special role that allows you to make configuration changes in your app with Backand's administration tools.
+When you created your app, you were automatically assigned with an `Admin` role.
+The `Admin` role is a special role that allows you to make configuration changes in your app with Backand's administration tools.
 Non-admin roles, which should be used to secure your application, are used to define the permissions for each of the [CRUD](http://en.wikipedia.org/wiki/Create,_read,_update_and_delete) actions for your objects and queries.
 Each Object and Query in your application is associated with a Security Template.
 In the security template, you assign different permissions for the possible [CRUD](http://en.wikipedia.org/wiki/Create,_read,_update_and_delete) actions to each user role, allowing you to control your user's access to the system's create, read, update and delete actions for your objects.
-Template configuration is found on the Security & Auth --> Security Template page.
+Template configuration is found on the **Security --> Security Templates** page.

 While Security Templates provide reusable permissions platforms that can be spread across a number of roles, you can also override security template settings and provide specific permissions for each individual role.
 This allows you to have more granular control over the [CRUD](http://en.wikipedia.org/wiki/Create,_read,_update_and_delete) actions that can be performed by the users in your system.
 When a user with insufficient security access tries to perform an action for which they do not have permission, a 403 (Forbidden) error response is returned.

 ### Security Actions
 Backand offers a number of pre-defined security actions that can be used to manage your application's security processes.
-These are available in the app dashboard under **Security & Auth -> Security Actions**.
+These are available in the app dashboard under **Security -> Security Actions**.
 See [the Security Actions Documentation](#security-actions-backand-dashboard) for more details.

 ## Backand Storage
 Backand provides you with the ability to upload and delete files to and from Backand's robust storage.
 This is done on the server-side through Backand's Actions.
 It doesn't require any additional authentication and it is up to you to decide if and under what restrictions to expose this functionality to the client side.
 For example, you can restrict certain roles, handle the name of the files, associate the files with objects and manage counts of the amount of files per user.

-The files.upload command returns a url that links to the file you uploaded.
+The `files.upload` command returns a url that links to the file you uploaded.
 This is a public url.
-The storage is managed per Backand app.
+The storage bucket is managed with the Backand app.

 ### Custom Server-Side Action Code
 ```javascript